 - Enrich your life by learning a new culture and by making new friends.

 Who should take this course:

 - Student must have a previous exposure to Turkish before taking this course.
 Check also: level 1 and level 2.

 Have fun but also seriously learn!

 It is important to think of grammar as something that helps you.
 We are adults and we do not learn the same way babies do.
-The curriculum (at the end of three levels) gives you all the grammar you need for B1 level (of Common European Framework) with key explanations that you can not find in other places.
-If you still have a question, you can ask to the experienced instructors after each step.+ SEE MORE
+The curriculum (at the end of three levels) gives you all the grammar you need for fluency (including B1 level grammar) with explanations and drills.
+If you still have a question, you can ask the instructors after each step.

 You won’t forget what you learn.
 You will maintain your enthusiasm!